NRH-AA/Base_Flask_App/README.md

 To start the front end: In react-app folder use: `npm start`

+To compile scss files: In react-app folder use: `npm run gulp`

 # Contribute
 This project was created to be a base for anyone to use to create a flask application.